 Tru Paraha is an Auckland based artist working in the interstices of dance, performance art, choreography, and poetry.
 She is a graduate of the NZ School of Dance and recently completed her Masters thesis at The University of Auckland, which involved a practice-led investigation of Minor cho[reo]graphy.
 Her engagement with critical theory includes an interest in the philosophy of Gilles Deleuze and the nascent field of performative writing.
 She is a former longtime member of MAU and the founder of new performance forum HINE-.

-Her current research is a choreographic practice-led project towards a Masters degree at Auckland University.
+Their current research is a choreographic practice-led project towards a Masters degree at Auckland University.
 The project challenges the spectatorial culture common to dance and explores alternative methods for engaging with performance.
 Microperceptual and micropolitical strategies are employed in the development of a choreographic event Circle in Box .
-She draws on somatic, improvisation and site-specific methods in this work to create ways of inviting audience into a kinesthetically immersive performance environment.
+They draws on somatic, improvisation and site-specific methods in this work to create ways of inviting audience into a kinesthetically immersive performance environment.
 Deleuze-inspired perceptual modes are activated, proposing an ecology of participation in choreography.

 Louise Tu’u is a playwright, director and curator, whose interdisciplinary work spans visual arts, dance, film and live performance for over a decade.
 Tu’u has initiated and contributed over twenty shows in diverse venues such as Limbus Europae in Berlin; s/f, Whammy Bar, the Auckland Art Gallery, Galatos and Metro Theatre in Auckland, Physics Room in Christchurch, Martin e.
 Segal theatre in New York.
 She also curated the initial Top 16 show at St Paul St gallery, which has since travelled to Taiwan, New Plymouth and Rarotonga, as well as curating Dead Mileage, a twelve-hour performance with Jeremy Leatinu’u.
 Tu’u has also contributed work inupcoming show Affection at Papakura Arts Gallery.
 Her work in film production includes many TVCs, short films such as The Trophy and assistant directed on critically acclaimed features such as The Orator and Night Shift.
 Residencies and fellowships include the Royal Court Theatre in London, Arcola Theatre in London and Hebbel am Ufer Theatre in Berlin.